blazium-engine/blazium/README.md

 Blazium is completely free and open source under the very permissive [MIT license](https://mit-license.org).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
+Blazium's development is fully independent and truly community-driven, empowering users to help shape their engine to match their expectations.